Bionicle: The Legend Reborn

-Bionicle: The Legend Reborn is a 2009 computer-animated science fantasy action film based on the Bionicle toy line by Lego.
+Bionicle: The Legend Reborn is a 2009 animated science fantasy action film based on the Bionicle toy line by Lego.
 It is the fourth and final Bionicle film to be released.
 Distributed by Universal Studios Home Entertainment, the film is a stand-alone sequel to the trilogy of films released by Buena Vista Home Entertainment under the Miramax Home Entertainment label.
 It follows the toy line's 2009 story and features a different set of characters than that of the first three films.
-The Legend Reborn was released on September 15, 2009 in the United States and Canada, October 5 in the United Kingdom, and September 2 in Australia.
+The Legend Reborn was released on September 15, 2009, in the United States and Canada, October 5 in the United Kingdom, and September 2 in Australia.
 The film stars Michael Dorn as the voice of Mata Nui.

 The Legend Reborn was intended to be the start of a trilogy of films, but production on the sequels was cancelled due to Lego discontinuing the release of Bionicle toys in 2010.
 The story was concluded through other media outlets, including comic books and a web story titled the "Mata Nui Saga".

 Plot

-Mata Nui (Michael Dorn), the Great Spirit of the Matoran universe on the watery moon of Aqua Magna, has been exiled from his home by his 'brother', the evil Makuta Teridax.
-Teridax took over his gigantic robot body just after Mata Nui's reawakening as the latter's spirit is transferred into the legendary Kanohi Mask of Life.
-The Mask escapes into space as Teridax begins his takeover of the Matoran Universe.

-The Mask crash lands on the nearby Bara Magna, a remote, decaying wasteland planet filled with scrap parts and burnished metals.
-A Scarabax beetle watches as the Mask of Life creates a body for Mata Nui, who picks up the Scarabax.
-The beetle, later named Click, changes into a living shield after touching the mask.
-Just then, a scorpion-like being called a Vorox attacks Mata Nui.
-After a short struggle, he manages to break off its stinger and drive it away.
-Mata Nui takes the stinger as a weapon and encounters a villager named Metus (David Leisure), who warns Mata Nui of the deadly Bone Hunter and Skrall tribes.

-Metus, a recruiter for the Agori natives, takes Mata Nui to the fiery village of Vulcanus, telling the ex-ruler about life on Bara Magna.
-Local villages scavenge for what remains, building shelters, survival gear and ultimately arenas where they can settle their disputes by putting the best Glatorian, fighters larger in stature than the Agori, from each village against one another.
-Metus introduces Mata Nui to Raanu (Armin Shimerman), the Agori leader of Vulcanus, during a fight between veteran fighter Strakk (Jeff Glen Bennett) and Vulcanus' troubled prime Glatorian, Ackar (Jim Cummings).
-Strakk concedes, but illegally attacks Ackar afterwards.
-Mata Nui intervenes and, though outclassed, accidentally uses his mask to transform the stinger into a sword.
-He forces Strakk to concede again, befriending Ackar in the process.